 As a developer or web designer, you could offer a "website clinic": In this clinic, you give feedback on a specific site.
 Again, you could specify the websites in advance or ask your followers for examples.
 This gives you the chance to get to grips with site a little so that you have something meaningful to say.

-For example, someone from your circle of colleagues.
+For example, one of your colleagues.
 Draw up a rough outline of possible topics in advance.
 Maybe you pick out one main topic that you want to talk about.
 Ideally, you should start with someone you already know well and with whom you usually talk.
-Then it will be loose and relaxed.
+Then it will be open and relaxed.
 Set a rough time frame and get started.

 Free live webinar

 For example, you have prepared a presentation and answer questions from the audience.
 You could even pre-record your actual webinar and simply play it back at the live event.
 You would then only be live afterwards for the question and answer session.

 Expertise instead of sales

 In all of this, keep in mind your objective: Ultimately, live streaming will be about positioning yourself as an expert or learning about your clientele - and less (or not at all) about direct sales.
 Here, too, there are some parallels to the similar approach in content marketing.